javitausia/geocean-nz-ss/README.md

     |   └── videos             <- Some media files extracted from project workflows
     │
     ├── notebooks              <- Jupyter notebooks.
 This folder contains all the explanatory
-    |                             jupyter notebooks used in the project
+    |                             jupyter notebooks used in the project (.ipynb)
     │
     ├── environment.yml        <- The environment file for reproducing the analysis environment, e.g.
     │                             generated with `conda freeze > environment.yml`
     ├── requirements.txt       <- Another environment file for reproducing the analysis environment, e.g.
-    │                             generated with `pip freeze > requirements.txt`
+    │                             generated with `pip-chill --no-version > requirements.txt`
     │
     ├── sscode                 <- Source code for use in this project │   ├── __init__.py        <- Makes src a Python module